 | 5 mg | 5 mL | 1 mg/mL | 0.01 mg |

 This shows how changing the water amount affects the final dose.
-A peptide dosage calculator can save time by doing this instantly.
+A peptide dosage calculator can save time by providing instant results.

 Best Practices for Peptide Reconstitution and Measurement